printer83mph/CIS5650-Project3-CUDA-Path-Tracer/README.md

 To allow for reproducible builds and better overall DX, I've added configuration files to support [devcontainers](https://containers.dev/).

 Although this will still require an NVIDIA GPU and some configuration, specifically the NVIDIA container runtime, it can reduce the bloat of installing one-time tooling for projects that you might later forget to remove.

+It also comes with a clangd language server installed by default, and the VSCode extension along with it.

 ## Usage